 We recognise that within each classroom there will be pupils working at different levels of challenge.
 We aim to provide suitable learning opportunities by matching the challenge of the task to the ability of the child.
 In addition to this, teaching and support staff are deployed effectively to maximise each pupil’s potential.

 We put students at the heart of everything we do.
 With this ethos in the fore, we role model enthusiastic and positive attitudes and provide engaging opportunities for students to actively participate in the learning process every lesson.

 The maths curriculum at Maplewell is framed around the new National Curriculum in conjunction with White Rose Hub’s lesson breakdown.
 Our school adopted the ‘Mastery System’ where teaching for ‘mastery’ is crucial in embedding skills and knowledge in pupils.
-The National Curriculum in mathematics and the, increasingly rigorous, GCSE specification outline the importance and value of teaching approaches that give pupils the best chance of securing both a deep understanding of mathematical concepts and fluency in applying them.
+The mastery approach to teaching mathematics compliments the National Curriculum and increasingly rigorous GCSE specification.
+It places value of teaching approaches that give pupils the best chance of securing both a deep understanding of mathematical concepts and fluency in applying them.

-The curriculum for pupils on the Pathway B.
+The curriculum for pupils on the Pathway B

 Curriculum – KS3

 In year 7, 8, and 9(B), pupils will follow appropriately levelled aspects of the National Curriculum, supported by modern textbooks, resources and appropriate software.
 Please find details of the curriculum coverage below.
 We begin teaching the Key Stage 4 curriculum in Year 9 (A ), allowing three years to complete the course.
 Students follow the curriculum appropriate for their ability leading to mathematics GCSE.

 Curriculum – KS4